GE says first to meet 2015 U.S. rail emission rules

 The engines GE has tested in labs so far have all met the EPA’s numeric targets, McKeel said.
 The company will not submit a locomotive for EPA approval until it has tested them in actual use -- a step it plans to take over the next two years, as it plans to ship 30 locomotives to the largest U.S. railroads to test in a variety of load and climactic conditions.

 While the company has not yet secured commitments, it aims to conduct tests with all the largest U.S. railroads, McKeel said.
-That group includes Berkshire Hathaway Inc (BRKa.N)’s BNSF, Union Pacific Corp (UNP.N), CSX Corp CSX.N and Norfolk Southern (NSC.N).
+That group includes Union Pacific Corp (UNP.N), CSX Corp CSX.N and Norfolk Southern (NSC.N).

 GE is not the only company working on the Tier 4 standards -- Union Pacific said on Wednesday that the railroad and Caterpillar’s rail arm had developed an experimental locomotive it would use in California to test varying technological approaches to meeting the upcoming tighter emissions standard.